-Reach at junction at 3.8 miles.
-The trail branching right (west) to Blauherd (25min) and Sunnegga (1h 10min) is the fastest route, curving around the base of the Unterrothorn and reaching Blauherd in 0.9 miles.
-This path enjoys great views of the Matterhorn and Monte Rosa-Breithorn group.
+Reach at junction at 3.8 miles/4.6 miles.
+The trail branching right (west) to Blauherd (25-min) and Sunnegga (1h 10min) is the fastest route.
+This path curves around the base of the Unterrothorn, reaching Blauherd in 0.9 miles.
+Along the way enjoy great views of the Matterhorn and Monte Rosa-Breithorn group.

-The trail to the left (south/southwest), which leads to the Stellisee (50min), Sunnegga (1h 55min) and Fluealp, is longer but offers the opportunity to visit the Stellisee, a small lake famous with photographers for its wonderful views of the Matterhorn, perfectly reflected on the lake’s crystalline waters.
+The trail to the left (south/southwest), signed for the Stellisee (50min), Sunnegga (1-hr 55-min) and Fluealp, is longer but offers the opportunity to visit the Stellisee, a small lake famous with photographers for its wonderful views of the Matterhorn perfectly reflected on the lake’s crystalline waters.

-If you are not in a hurry and are enjoying the hike take the route to the left toward the Stellisee.
-Travel along the road for 0.2 miles and then take the trail branching to the right, which zig-zags down rocky meadows to rejoin the road at 4.3 miles.
+If you are not in a hurry and are enjoying the hike, turn left toward the Stellisee.
+Travel along the ski area service road for 0.2 miles and then take the trail branching right, which zig-zags down rocky meadows to rejoin the road at 4.3 miles/5.1 miles.

-Upon reaching the road, ignore the trail directly across the road pointing toward Flue and Fluealp.
-Instead turn right (south) onto the road heading toward the Stellisee and Sunnegga.
-As you descend the road the Berghaus Flue at Fluhalp is visible to the southeast.
+Upon reaching the road ignore the trail directly across the way pointing toward Flue and Fluealp.
+Instead turn right (south) onto the broad track heading toward the Stellisee and Sunnegga.
+As you descend the Berghaus Flue at Fluehalp is visible to the southeast.

-At 4.5 miles watch for an unmarked trail (a short-cut) that heads right (east) through meadows and an old rock slide toward the Stellisee.
+At 4.4 miles/5.2 miles watch for an unmarked trail (a short-cut) that heads right (east) through meadows and an old rock slide toward the Stellisee.
 Take this trail.
 If you miss the turn you will reach a road where you should turn right (east) toward the lake.

-Arrive at the east end of the Stellisee at 4.5 miles.
+Arrive at the east end of the Stellisee at 4.8 miles/5.6 miles.
 Views of the Matterhorn from the mirror-like surface of the lake are sublime.
 The lake is a great spot for a picnic and to soak in the sun while gazing at the Matterhorn.

 At the west end of the Stellisee turn right (northwest) toward Blauherd.
-The path climbs on gentle grades to the top of the Blauherd gondola (8,435-ft/2,571-meters), at 5.7 miles.
-This section of the trail features nice views of the Matterhorn and the Findel Glacier area (behind you to the east).
+The path climbs on gentle grades to the top station for the Blauherd gondola (8,435-ft.), at 5.7 miles/6.5 miles.
+The walk features nice views of the Matterhorn and the Findel Glacier area (behind you to the east).

-At Blauherd you can either take the gondola down to Sunnegga or hike down to Sunnegga.
-If you decide to hike there are several options.
-Along the south side of the gondola/lift station, a trail drops steeply down the hillside and then descends through meadows to the south of the gondola, arriving in Sunnegga after 1.4 miles for a total hiking distance of 7.1 miles.
-A road, which departs from the north side of the gondola/lift station, essentially parallels the route of the gondola slightly to the north of the lift line, descending to Sunnegga in 1.2 miles for a 6.9 mile hike.
+At Blauherd either take the gondola to Sunnegga or hike down to Sunnegga.
+If you decide to hike there are three options.
+Along the south side of the gondola/lift station, a trail drops steeply down the hillside and then descends through meadows to the south of the gondola, arriving in Sunnegga after 1.4 miles for a total hiking distance of 7.1 miles/7.9 miles.
+A road, which departs from the north side of the gondola/lift station, parallels the route of the gondola slightly to the north of the lift line, dropping on steep grades to Sunnegga in 1.2 miles for a 6.9 mile/7.7 mile hike.

-Reach Tufteren (7,267-ft/2,215-meters), a small village with wooden houses and barns situated in a lovely meadow high above the Zermatt Valley, at 7.3 miles.
+Reach Tufteren (7,267-ft.), a small village of wooden houses and barns set amid lovely meadow high above the Zermatt Valley, at 7.3 miles/8.1 miles.
 A few restaurants serve refreshments from sun terraces with great views of the Matterhorn.
-Here signs point left to the track heading toward Sunnegga.
+Here signs point left to the track heading south toward Sunnegga.

-The rest of the walk is mostly level, following a broad, seldom used dirt road lined with larches growing amid pretty meadows.
+The rest of the walk is mostly level, following a broad, dirt track lined with larches growing amid pretty meadows.
 Openings in the trees offer nice views of the Matterhorn.
 As you near Sunnegga you may run into some mountain bikes.

 Walking from the Zermatt Train Station to the Sunnegga Funicular: Directly across from the Zermatt train station is the station for the Gornergrat Cog Railway.
 The first street to the south of the Gornergrat Station is Getwingstrasse (Getwing Street), which runs east.
 Find Getwingstrasse and walk east along the street for 0.2 miles (300-meters).
-The street will curve around to the south and cross the river.
+The street will curve to the southeast and cross the Vispa River.

-On the other side of the river turn left (east/northeast) on Vispastrasse (also labeled as Rechte Uferstrasse on some maps), the first street after crossing the river.
-Walk about 0.1 miles, following the street as it curves to the north along the Vispa River.
+On the other side of the river turn left (east/northeast) on Vispastrasse (also labeled as Rechte Uferstrasse on some maps).
+Walk about 0.1 miles, following the street as it curves to the north/northeast.
 The Sunnegga Funicular Station is on the right side of the road at Vispastrasse 34.

 After obtaining funicular tickets, walk through a long underground tunnel to get to the base of the funicular.
 The schedule for the funicular is found on the Matterhorn Paradise time table page.
 Select the Sunnegga – Rothorn option.

-Note: At the top of the funicular you take a gondola to Blauherd.
+Note: At the top of the funicular take the gondola to Blauherd.
 (Exit the funicular building and follow the signs to the Blauherd gondola.)
 At Blauherd you catch the cable car to Rothorn.
 Round-trip tickets are available for a variety of ride combinations.
 For example you can purchase tickets from Zermatt to Rothorn going up and from Sunnegga to Zermatt going down.